 There’s also dark mode features, the choice between auto/on/off flash modes, and a selection between back and front selfie cameras.
 It doesn’t connect to your personal photos on your device, but does export your selected photos to your camera roll, so it is also safe.

-traveling alone doesnt mean that you have to take yourself and that you can’t splurge with a professional photo shoot.
+Just because you are traveling alone doesnt mean that you have to take 100% of your photos yourself and that you can’t splurge with a professional photo shoot.

 Many solo travelers book local photoshoots at the destination to great success.
 It can sometimes be pretty affordable, especially if booked on Airbnb Experiences or GetYourGuide, and usually includes a tour of cool spots plus some interaction with a local.